 Senate Bill No. 447

-relating to legalizing the growth of industrial hemp.
+to legalizing the growing of industrial hemp generally;

 Be it enacted by the Legislature of West Virginia:

 That chapter nineteen of the code of West Virginia, one

 thousand nine hundred thirty-one, as amended, be amended by adding

 thereto a new article, designated article twelve-e, to read as

 This article is known as the "Industrial Hemp Development

 The Legislature finds that the development and use of